 You might also like this article: Survival improvise cooking you should know

 A paracord is a lightweight nylon rope that can have many uses and it’s a must-have item for your survival bag.
 If you ever have the curiosity to cut open a paracord, you will see all the strong individual strings inside that make this rope incredibly strong.
 Even if some of the cords inside the rope will break, the paracord will remain steady.
 Here is what you can do with:

 - Hang tools or other items from your survival bag.

 - You can cut it open and use the small threads as fishing line, dental floss or thread to sew clothes.
 You can even use them as shoelaces.

 - A paracord is ideal to make a pulley system.

 - Use it to build a raft.

 And the list goes on.
 There are books on the internet teaching you how a paracord can be used in various scenarios and why it should be in your survival bag.
-When it comes to this item I chose to go with a Paracrod belt and besides the belt I also have a paracord watch.
-The belt it’s a good idea because you can’t lose it and it’s always with you, while the survival watch is something I wear every day, it’s a good substitute for the belt and it also looks pretty good.
+When it comes to this item, I chose to go with a Paracrod belt and besides the belt, I also have a paracord watch.
+The belt is a good idea because you can’t lose it and it’s always with you, while the survival watch is something I wear every day, it’s a good substitute for the belt and it also looks pretty good.